Nixsuki/GPU-Turbo-Boost/README.md

 - Arm & Arm64

 ## What it does
-Modifying values found in stock kernel, custom kernel and build.prop, enhances gpu and accelerates your device performance to the highest level!.
+Modifying values found in stock kernel, custom kernel and build.prop, enhances gpu and accelerates your device performance to the highest level!

 ## Requirements
 - Magisk v23.0 or higher